ivomarcelo/ivomarcelo/README.md

 I'm from Brazil, I'm 55 years old, and I'm a <strong>Full Stack Engineer.</strong>

 <p align="justify">
 What drives me is challenges!
-With experience in React, TypeScript, Vue.js, Node.js, Python and Django, I'm constantly evolving to deliver the best in digital solutions.
-From conception to implementation, I turn ideas into extraordinary products that have a positive impact.
-I'm open to connect, expand my network, and collaborate on revolutionary projects that redefine the digital future.
-Let's create something extraordinary together! #FullStackDeveloper #Innovation #React #Vuejs #Nodejs #Python #Django #Networking
+With experience in React, TypeScript, Node.js, Always in a process of evolution to show the best in digital solutions.
+From conception to implementation, I transform ideas into extraordinary products with a positive impact.
+Always open-minded to connect, expand my network and collaborate on revolutionary projects that redefine the digital future.
+Create something extraordinary as a group and together! #FullStackDeveloper #React #Nodejs #Python #Networking
 </p>

 ## 🛠️ Skills